Rotavirus Infection in Children

 • Handle and dispose of dirty diapers carefully.

 • Wash your hands before and after caring for your child.
-Use soap and warm water and scrub for at least 20 seconds.
-Rinse well and air dry or use a clean towel.
+Use soap and clean, running water and scrub for at least 20 seconds.
+Rinse well and air-dry or use a clean towel.

 • Clean hard surfaces, toys, and doorknobs with a disinfectant.

-• Make sure your child washes his or her hands often, especially after using the toilet.
+• Make sure your child washes their hands often, especially after using the toilet.

 • Make sure your child-care center encourages handwashing.